 There’s also a delightful waterfall, which Maher, our tour guide and former mountain resident, seemed rather reluctant to reveal.
 But, while not especially large, it made for a great photo opportunity.

 If you’d rather take in your dose of culture and history sitting down, you can do so at Diana’s Point.
 As its name suggests, it is named after the late Princess Diana who along with Prince Charles visited the mountain during their 1986 tour of Oman.
 The site is not only popular with history buffs, it has become known as being the perfect place to propose.

-The venue is home to five signature restaurants, each of which specialise in a distinct cuisine from across the globe.
+The venue is home to five signature restaurants, each of which specialises in a distinct cuisine from across the globe.

 If you’re a fan of Arabic food, Al Qalaa is the place for you.
 It is home to a number of seafood dishes that have been sourced from local fishermen and hearty meat treats commonly found in the Middle East like mixed grills and kebabs.

-If you’re looking for something a bit more intercontinental, La Maisan, is your best bet of tasting the very best that the globe has to offer.
+If you’re looking for something a bit more intercontinental, La Maisan is your best bet for tasting the very best that the globe has to offer.
 Just a heads up, the nights are themed so, if you’re a fan of Chinese food, be sure to make a booking for Friday.
-Also, the venue which when translated means “amazing star”, has some of the best breakfast pancakes and churrios in the region.
+Also, the venue which when translated means “amazing star”, has some of the best breakfast pancakes and churros in the region.

 Anantara Al Jabal Al Akhdar Resort

-Price: One bedroom garden pool villas start at AED2,574 a night, flights from Dubai to Muscat start from AED479 with SalamAir.
+Price: One-bedroom garden pool villas start at AED2,574 a night, and flights from Dubai to Muscat start from AED479 with SalamAir.